ibm-cloud-docs/vpc/storage_overview.md

 * Create file shares and mount targets with maximum storage capacity of 32 TB and performance level of 96,000 IOPS.
 * Create a file share that best meets your storage requirements by using the `dp2` profile and specifying the capacity and IOPS that you need.
 * Use the UI, CLI, API, or Terraform to create file shares and mount targets, rename or delete file shares and mount targets, add mount targets to a file share.
 You can mount and unmount a file share from virtual server instances, and add supplemental IDs to a file share.
-* You can adjust IOPS up or down, for greater performance or when you want to reduce costs.
+* Adjust IOPS up or down, for greater performance or when you want to reduce costs.
 * Start with a smaller file share and expand the capacity later when you need more storage.
 * Mount file shares on Red Hat, CentOS, or Ubuntu Linux distributions.
 Windows OS is not supported.
+* Share file shares with other accounts or services.
+* Create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
+The replica is updated regularly based on the replication schedule that you specify.
+You can fail over to the replica and make it active if an outage occurs at the primary site.

 For more information, see [About {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-file-storage-vpc-about).